Link Search Menu Expand Document

 Pass-Through Authentication

 Pass-through authentication uses the credentials of the logged-in user when creating a data source connection for the purpose of querying a virtual graph.
-Pass-through authentication is currently supported using OAuth between Azure AD (Microsoft Identity) and Databricks.
+Pass-through authentication is currently supported with Databricks or Snowflake as the data source using either Microsoft Entra ID (Azure AD, Microsoft Identity) or Okta as the identity provider, and with Amazon Aurora as the data source using any OAuth identity provider (such as Okta).

 This page covers the configuration options and examples for pass-through authentication.